How this site is financed

-Our finances have always been strong which has enabled the main site to grow, create employment, build more tools, and service its users.
+Our finances have always been strong which has enabled the main site to grow, create employment, build more tools, and help its users.

 Here are some examples of where the money goes:

 A team of editorial and technical staff

 The rest are a mix of developers building tools to help people save money, forum administrators to help that particular behemoth function, a lawyer, commercial, design and admin staff.

 Servers and keeping the site running

 With over 13 million unique users a month, mammoth processing power and technology are needed to keep the site up and running at speed.

 The MSE Forum alone is the seventh biggest social networking site in the UK, and takes huge resources.
 As well as technology, there are the rules and issues of policing such a large community to keep it a safe place for all.

 Developing new tools and clubs

 You may be surprised that this isn't usually for the main site.
 Funnily enough, things like bank charges or PPI reclaiming, while controversial and occasionally requiring legal consultancy, are still minor.

 The big bills come from defending consumer comment in the forum, when companies whose reputations are rightly tarnished try to force it to be taken down.
 We have to pick and choose our fights carefully, but it is important that MSE isn't cowed and can fight its corner when necessary.

 We believe a site like MoneySavingExpert has a responsibility to the wider community.
 That's why we have a campaigns co-ordinator who works with charities, policymakers and political parties to get issues addressed.

 It's also allowed us to fund issues we believe in, such as financial education in schools, we paid £35,000 to fund an All Party Parliamentary Group on it.